Blue-Squid/leetcode75-speedrun/README.md

 The number 75 is not arbitrary; it is carefully selected to ensure a balanced and comprehensive preparation.
 Here's the breakdown of the significance of this number:

 *Diversity:* 75 problems cover a broad spectrum of topics, including arrays, strings, linked lists, trees, graphs, dynamic programming, and more.
 This diversity ensures that you're well-equipped to handle a variety of interview questions.

 *Depth:* While there are many more problems on LeetCode, completing 75 problems forces you to dive deep into each one.
 You'll understand the nuances of different problem-solving techniques, enabling you to tackle similar problems with ease.

-*Time Efficiency:* The LeetCode 75 Speed Run is designed to be completed within a few months, making it an achievable goal for candidates with busy schedules.
+*Time Efficiency:* The LeetCode 75 Speed Run is designed to be completed within a few days, making it an achievable goal for candidates with busy schedules.

 ## Rules:
 1. Stealing solutions from other sources is not allowed.